How far can your money go in Taiwan?

 - Spend more time in rural areas.
 The cost of living in Taiwan is not necessarily more expensive in the big cities, but there are surely more opportunities to spend in places like Taipei, Taichung and Kaohsiung.

 - Eat on the street!
 The sidewalks of Taiwan are filled with food stalls that sell everything from cheap Chinese fried rice to Japanese sushi.
-A box of 10 dumplings can be as cheap as 20NT$, which is less than a dollar!
+A box of 10 dumplings can be as cheap as 30NT$, which is about a dollar!